Immersed Virtual Element Methods for Elliptic Interface Problems in Two Dimensions: Immersed Virtual Element and Immersed Finite Element Spaces

-In the rest of this article, for the sake of simplicity, we shall drop $\beta_h$ of the projections $\Pi^{\beta_h}_K$ and $\bfPi^{\beta_h}_K$, and furthermore $\Pi_K$ and $\bfPi_K$, regardless of being interface element or not, are adopted to maintain a consistent and concise set of notations.
-For each non-interface element, the projection is simply the identity operator.
+In the rest of this article, for the sake of simplicity, we shall drop $\beta_h$ of the projections $\Pi^{\beta_h}_K$ and $\bfPi^{\beta_h}_K$, and furthermore $\Pi_K$ and $\bfPi_K$, regardless of being interface element or not, are adopted to maintain a consistent and concise set of notation.
+On each non-interface element, the projection is simply the identity operator.